stadust/demonlist-guidelines/250_Raw_Footage/000_definition.md

 ## Definition

 Raw footage is one of the most important aspects of ensuring that a record can be added to the list, so players should keep in mind the definitions and guidelines that apply to it!
 In general, “raw footage” is defined as the **original file taken from the player’s recording software**, without any edits, trims, or anything else modifying the file.
 These edits include but are not limited to trimming the video, editing in the in-game music, and compressing the file in any way.

 ## Censorship

 If the raw footage contains any cuts or splices in the video or audio, it will usually be rendered invalid and will not be considered when evaluating the corresponding record.
-However, *minor edits* such as censoring or blurring offensive language or personal information are permitted.
+However, *minor edits* such as censoring or blurring personal information may be permitted.
 If you plan to intentionally submit edited raw footage for the purposes of censoring personal information, please **describe the situation in as much detail as necessary in the Notes section** so we can take it into account!

 Please note that there may be some rare cases in which we would still need unedited raw footage in order to accept a record.
 If this is the case, **any personal information will be kept confidential** and will not influence our evaluation of the record in any way!